jadKhoury1/simple-body-validator-documentation/docs/error-messages/error-messages-list.md

         array: 'The :attribute must have :value items or more.',
         object: 'The :attribute must have :value items or more.', },
-    in: 'The selected :attribute is invalid.',
+    in: 'The :attribute must be one of the following :values.',
     integer: 'The :attribute must be an integer.',
     json: 'The :attribute must be a valid JSON string',
     lt: {